 - Persistent counselling is required to teach the child to deal with failures, pressures, stress, and disappointments.
 In fact, guiding them towards productive activities such as music, painting, yoga, sports or one of their hobbies could also help.

-- Children often pick up habits from their closed ones.
+- Children often pick up habits from their close ones.
 Thus, the attitude of parents and older siblings towards alcohol, cigarettes, and drugs also affect the child’s choices.

 - In case the child is stressed out and on the verge of abuse, help must be sought from parents or even trusted friends who may guide them in the right direction, thereby helping him vent out their anxiety and guilt.

 - Parents must stay connected with the child, keeping a track of his whereabouts at all times.
-Spending more family time together will help them stay close and honest with their parents.
+Spending more time with the family will help be open and honest with their parents.

 - However, despite all the prevention measures, if unfortunately, the child does get into the abuse, seek professional aid.
 There are a number of rehabilitation centres, de-addiction programs and qualified psychiatrists who would help to get rid of the problem.